Where to start?

 How to go deeper?

-The AMES program offers three paths for a structured curriculum — 1) the Joint Major, 2) the Concentration in Asian Studies, and 3) the Concentration in Islamic Cultures and Civilizations
+The AMES program offers three paths for a structured curriculum — 1) the Joint Major, 2) the Concentration in Asian Studies, and 3) the Concentration in Islamic Civilizations and Cultures.

 - The Joint Major: Available through history, religious studies, Chinese, Japanese, Arabic and art history, this program allows you to learn a discipline and go deeper in-depth in Asian or Middle East-related courses.
 You will write a single Senior Exercise for both departments.